‘ICE GetOn – Transparency and Efficiency for Everyone’

 How can you find out more?

-We are committed to making the transition as smooth as possible.
-To ensure you always have the right information at your fingertips, this section provides documents and specific dates to help you familiarize yourself with the changes.
+We are doing our best to make the transition as smooth as possible.
+To ensure you always have the right information to hand, you will find documents and specific dates in this section to help you familiarise yourself with the changes.

 Über ICE